F.C. Tzeirei Rahat: History

-The club was founded in 1996 and started at Liga Gimel, the fifth and lowest tier of Israeli football (the sixth from 1999 to 2009).
+The club was founded in 1996 in the Bedouin city of Rahat and started at Liga Gimel, the fifth and lowest tier of Israeli football (the sixth from 1999 to 2009).
 In the 1999–2000 season, Tzeirei Rahat finished runners-up in Liga Gimel South division, after local rivals, Hapoel Rahat, and were eventually promoted to Liga Bet after vacancies were created in the South B division.
 After two seasons in Liga Bet, the club finished third bottom in their division at the 2001–02 season, and dropped back to Liga Gimel.
 However, three seasons later, the club made a return to Liga Bet, where they play ever since.

 The club's best placing to date came at the 2009–10 Liga Bet, when they finished third in Liga Bet South B division and qualified for the Promotion play-offs, where they beat F.C.
 Dimona 2–0 in the first round, and lost to Ironi Ramla 4–5 after extra time, in the second round.